Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Reliability**
 The software should perform reliably without any glitching or crashing, a lot of testing will be done to ensure the reliability of the code.
 Displayed data reflecting the rocket and weather information should be accurate and be updated as often as possible.
-In an event of an unpexpected failure or crash, the software should have a crash log so that the programmers will be able to find the bug that causes the crash, in order to prevent it from happening again.
+In an event of an unexpected failure or crash, the software should have a crash log so that the programmers will be able to find the bug that causes the crash, in order to prevent it from happening again.

 **Security**
 The software should not require any user input, this would minimise the risk of any malicious input from the users.